alibaba/Sentinel/sentinel-adapter/sentinel-zuul-adapter/README.md

 You can implement `SentinelFallbackProvider` to define your own fallback provider when Sentinel `BlockException` is thrown.
 The default fallback provider is `DefaultBlockFallbackProvider`.

-By default fallback route is `ServiveId + URI PATH`, example `/book/coke`, first `book` is serviceId, `/coke` is URI PATH, so that both can be needed.
+By default fallback route is proxy ID (or customized API name).

 Here is an example: